larahy/CVLaraYoung/README.md

 SKILLS

  -- Object­ oriented principles and design

  -- Test­ driven development

  -- Pair programming

  -- Ruby 2.0

  -- Rails 4

  -- PostgreSQL

  -- Sinatra and DataMapper

  -- Unit testing with RSpec and Jasmine

  -- Integration testing with Capybara

  -- FactoryGirl fixtures

  -- Version control with git and GitHub

  -- JavaScript, jQuery and CoffeeScript

  -- HTML5 and ERB

  -- CSS3, Sass and Twitter Bootstrap 3

  -- WebSockets

- -- User authentication and authorisation with bcrypt and Devise -- Integration of APIs including Mailgun, Stripe, Paperclip, Amazon Associates API, and Twitter
+ -- User authentication and authorisation with bcrypt and Devise

+ -- Integration of APIs including Mailgun, Stripe, Paperclip, Amazon Associates API, and Twitter

 EDUCATION

 Makers Academy - Web Development Bootcamp: August—November 2013

 Highly selective 12 week full-time course.
-Ruby, object oriented programming and software design Full stack web development
-Pair programming and teamwork
 Final project: DOG EARED - a Rails 4 app using the Amazon API to allow users to tweet their three most 'dog eared' books -- the ones you keep coming back to, and live on in your mind even several years after reading.
-Each user    would select their three books, and then a custom url would be generated with their selection that would be         hardcoded into the tweet, the page also included and other analytics on all users choices and a constantly updating window showing the trending tweets with the chosen hashtag (#dogeared).
+Each user would select their titles, and then a custom url would be generated with their selection that would be hardcoded into the tweet to be read by their followers, the page also included analytics on all users choices and a constantly updating window showing the trending tweets with the chosen hashtag (#dogeared).

 University of Bristol ~ BA Hons, History